siefca/autolink_filter/README.txt

 - also test if tooltips are generated
 - also test if tooltips aren't duplicated if terms are appearing more than one time

-- add an option for content type or content type / content field selection (e.g. 'articles only'),
-- add an option for generating virtual terms with names containing all parent terms joint,
-- add an option for case insensitive matching,
-- add an option for case insensitive matching of first letter only,
 - add JS for tooltips,

-- change DOM parser to faster.

 Tooltips: